GLOBAL SELLING BLOG

 A partial load typically refers to a shipment that takes up more than half of a truck’s capacity, but less than a full truckload.
 LTL, on the other hand, refers to a shipment that does not require a full truckload and is consolidated with other smaller shipments in a single truck.

-There are several different types of LTL shipments, including standard LTL, guaranteed LTL, expedited LTL, and specialized LTL.
+There are several different types of LTL shipments, including:

-To determine the LTL and freight class of a shipment, one has to consider several factors, including the weight and dimensions of the shipment, the type of product being shipped, and any special handling requirements.
+To determine the LTL and freight class of a shipment, consider several factors including the weight and dimensions of the shipment, the type of product being shipped, and any special handling requirements.

 LTL packages come in a variety of shapes and sizes, including boxes, crates, pallets, drums, and tubes.